 As can be seen, there is an opportunity for the public to submit additional comments (the public is already represented on the Committee) concerning their reflections on issues raised in Section 303 (a).1 of the CCPIA.
-This can be done via the internet (while comments sent by snail mail or ...(MORE ...)
+This can be done via the internet (while comments sent by snail mail or hand delivered are accepted, ...(MORE ...)

 "Chasing Aphrodite" Fall Book Tour comes to NYC

 The 2011 SAFE Beacon Award Winners are busy traveling the East Coast this fall discussing their book, Chasing Aphrodite.
 Don’t miss out on the opportunity to meet Jason Felch this October in New York City.

 Lecture and Book SigningOctober 24, 6 pmSilver Center Room 300Washington Square EastNew York University